-- 8. Justice requires not only an impartial judge but one that appears impartial.
+1. Justice requires not only an impartial judge but one that appears impartial.
 Judge Sheridan during his career had earned himself a reputation for being biased against and discrimination against fathers.
+As one court observer noted Judge Sheridan is: "PROBABLY THE MOST CORRUPT JUDGE IN VIRGINIA!"

-Given his reputation for gender bias Judge Sheridan should have recused himself and refused to hear a mother v father case. - 9.
-Given that Judge Sheridan didn't have the integrity to recuse himself on his own motion the Defendant made an oral motion for him to recuse himself.
+2. Given his reputation for gender bias Judge Sheridan, and documented track record of ruling against fathers he should have recused himself and refused to hear a mother v father case.

+3. On June 18th, 2007 since Judge Sheridan didn't have the integrity to recuse himself on his own motion the Defendant made an oral motion for him to recuse himself.
 Not only did Judge Sheridan violate the rules by not complying he became enraged and berated the Defendant for presenting a legally appropriate motion.

-- 10. Judge Sheridan appeared to have more than a bias against fathers, his conduct prior to the start of the hearing and during the hearing evidences a bias against the Defendant personally.
-Judge Sheridans conduct appeared be in retaliation for the Defendant filing a Civil Rights Complaint against other judges. - 11.
-Judge Sheridan appeared to be looking for a reason to harass and/or imprison Mr. Smith.
+4. Judge Sheridan appeared to have more than a bias against fathers, his conduct prior to the start of the June 18th hearing and during the hearing evidences a bias against the Defendant personally.
+Judge Sheridan's conduct appeared be in retaliation for the Defendant filing a Civil Rights Complaint against other judges.

+5. Judge Sheridan appeared to be looking for a reason to harass and/or imprison Mr. Smith.

 Judge Sheridan's had the bailiff, officer Crenshaw, threaten him for jail for not having his polo shirt tucked in.
-Mr. Smith was dressed exactly the same as he had for previous hearing with no complaints from the judges. - 12.
-According to Officer Crenshaw, Judge Sheridan was not enforcing his 'shirt tucked in policy' against the women in the courtroom, only enforcing it against Mr. Smith.
-Thus Judge Sheridan violated Mr. Smiths 14 Amendment right to Equal Protection. - 13.
-Judge Sheridan also ordered Officer Crenshaw to prevent Mr. Smith from entering the courtroom to attend his own hearing. - 14.
-When Judge Sheridan said he was holding Mr. Smith in contempt, Mr. Smith asked if that was Civil or Criminal Contempt.
+Mr. Smith was dressed exactly the same as he had for previous hearing with no complaints from the other judges.

+6. According to Officer Crenshaw, Judge Sheridan was not enforcing his 'shirt tucked in policy' against the women in the courtroom, but only enforcing it against Mr. Smith.
+Thus Judge Sheridan violated Mr. Smiths 14 Amendment right to Equal Protection.

+7. Judge Sheridan also ordered Officer Crenshaw to prevent Mr. Smith from entering the courtroom to attend his own hearing.

+8. When Judge Sheridan said he was holding Mr. Smith in contempt, Mr. Smith asked if that was Civil or Criminal Contempt.
 Judge Sheridan replied in a smart-ass manner that Mr. Smith could think about that in jail.
-His smart-assed comment and refusal to state the legal grounds for the jail sentence are evidence of a personal bias against Mr. Smith. - 15.
-Given his reputation for gender bias in general and his specific harassment of Mr. Smith in this case, the Canons of Judicial Conduct require Judge Sheridan to recuse himself.
+His smart-assed comment and refusal to state the legal grounds for the jail sentence are evidence of a personal bias against Mr. Smith.

+9. Given his reputation for gender bias in general and his specific harassment of Mr. Smith in this case, the Canons of Judicial Conduct require Judge Sheridan to recuse himself.
 The test is not whether actual bias and prejudice exist, but whether a reasonable person would doubt the impartiality of the court.